leekinglai/ERCF_v3/README.md

 <br>

+### Filament Buffering System
-Buffering System: When an MMU changes tool, the unloaded filament needs to be thoughtfully managed so that it doesn't tangle.
+When an MMU changes tool, the unloaded filament needs to be thoughtfully managed so that it doesn't tangle.
 The ERCF project provides two such systems.
 The best choice for you will depend on your specific setup:

-### Enraged Rabbit Cotton Tail (ERCT)
+#### Enraged Rabbit Cotton Tail (ERCT) - Filament Buffer
 <table>
 <tr>
 <td width=30%><img src="Recommended_Options/ERCT_Buffer/Assets/heroimage_ERCT.png" alt='ERCT'></td>